|

 visitors year round, including over a hundred daily quail

-and such rarities as the CT Warbler, Least Bell's Vireo and
+and such rarities as the Lawrence's Goldfinch, Rose-breasted Grosbeak, Least Bell's Vireo and

 and even an occasional bobcat frequent the yard.